-Friends, Families and Travellers, Homeless Link, National Ugly Mugs, Doctors of the World and Stonewall Housing are inviting Primary Care Networks (PCN) to receive free guidance and training to improve their work with Inclusion Health groups.
+Today, Friends, Families and Travellers, Homeless Link, National Ugly Mugs, Doctors of the World and Stonewall Housing launch an invitation for Primary Care Networks (PCN) to receive guidance and training to improve their work with Inclusion Health groups.
 These are the groups identified as experiencing the worst health inequalities in England.

 The severe health inequalities experienced by Inclusion Health groups are unjust and avoidable – Primary Care Networks have an important role in addressing these at a neighbourhood level.

-We’re inviting Primary Care Networks across England to complete our Inclusion Health Audit Tool and with the training, ensure that their service has relevant information to put guidance for tackling health inequalities into action.
-The training is funded by NHS England and Improvement and will be available from 19th July 2022.
+We’re inviting Primary Care Networks across England to complete our Inclusion Health Audit Tool, launched earlier this year, and with our training, work to ensure your staff have the information they need in order to put guidance for tackling health inequalities into action.
+The training is funded by NHS England and Improvement and will be available from January 2022.

-If you would like to enquire about training for your Primary Care Network, please email [email protected]
+If you would like to enquire about training for your Primary Care Network, book a 15 minute consultation or send us an email.

 Inclusion Health is a field which seeks to prevent and address the health and social inequalities experienced by groups of people at risk of or living with extremely poor health as a result of poverty, marginalisation, multi-morbidity and social exclusion.